Difference between CCD and CMOS image sensor used in camera

 ➨Readout mechanism is massively parallel which allows higher bandwidth for higher speed.

-Following table compares CCD sensor vs CMOS sensor and summarizes difference between CCD and CMOS image sensors.
+Following table compares CCD sensor vs CMOS sensor used in camera and summarizes difference between CCD and CMOS image sensors.

 |Features||CCD sensor||CMOS sensor|